unspecworks/delta-omega/docs/BUILD_GUIDES.md

 - Ensure good contact between the switch terminals and the through-hole walls.
 - Use flux and controlled heat so solder bonds properly to both.

-> [!WARNING]
-> For **Cherry MX ULP**, the right-side through-hole is positioned slightly outward to maintain compatibility with Kailh PG1316s.
-Excess solder flowing outward may block switch operation.
-Aim the solder inward, merging both contacts toward the center.

 > [!TIP]
 > Above each switch are two small test pads.
 Use a multimeter in diode mode to confirm continuity (flow direction: right → left).